Riccardo Bocalon: Venezia

 Bocalon joined his home-town club Venezia in January 2013 and has contributed significantly to the team's promotion to Lega Pro Prima Divisione.
 On 16 June 2013 he scored 2 goals in the second leg of the playoff final against Monza, levelling the score on the 50th minute and then again on the 85th minute of the match.
 He then set up D'Appolonia for the third goal on 95 minutes that secured Venezia's victory and promotion.
 On 19 July 2013 he joined Venezia in co-ownership deal in 2-year contract.
 In June 2014 Inter bought back Bocalon.

 Prato

-In August 2014, Bocalon joined Prato from Internazionale for the partnership agreement between the two clubs.
+In August 2014, Bocalon joined Prato from Inter Milan for the partnership agreement between the two clubs.

 Alessandria

 In June 2015, Alessandria bought the player for €300,000 fee; Bocalon signed a three-year contract.

 Salernitana

 On 31 July 2017, Bocalon was transferred to Salernitana in a definitive deal.
 He signed a three-year contract.
 He was assigned the number 24 shirt.